nithish00513/Linux-File-IO-Systems-locking/README.md

-# Linux-IPC-Shared-memory
+# Linux-File-IO-Systems-locking
-Ex06-Linux IPC-Shared-memory
+Ex07-Linux File-IO Systems-locking
 # AIM:
-To Write a C program that illustrates two processes communicating using shared memory.
+To Write a C program that illustrates files copying and locking

 # DESIGN STEPS: